FEniCS/dolfinx/demo/pde/bcs/python/documentation.rst

 :py:class:`DirichletBC <dolfin.fem.bcs.DirichletBC>` takes three arguments, the first one is our function space ``V``, the next is the boundary condition value and the third is the subdomain indicator which is information stored in the mesh.

-At this point we are ready to create a Function ``u`` to store the solution and call the solve function with the arguments ``a == L``, ``u``, ``[bc0, bc1, bc2, bc3]``, as follows:
+At this point we are ready to create a :py:class:`Function <dolfin.cpp.function.Function>` ``u`` to store the solution and call the solve function with the arguments
+``a == L``, ``u``, ``[bc0, bc1, bc2, bc3]``, as follows:

 .. code-block:: python